paion-data/nexusgraph/docs/docs/development/nexusgraph-server.md

 Setup
 -----

-### Step 1: Having Dev or Tests Point to nexusgraph-server?
+### Step 1: Having Dev or Tests Point to nexusgraph-server

 > By "Pointing" we mean a real outgoing backend request, instead of hitting remote over network, simply hit this local
 > nexusgraph-server server